DannyDoneva96/Angular-Project-2022/README.md

 All users should be able to view details about the product.

-If the currently logged-in user is the admin the **Edit** and **Delete** buttons should be displayed, otherwise they should not be available.
+NOT DONE:If the currently logged-in user is the admin the **Edit** and **Delete** buttons should be displayed, otherwise they should not be available.

 If logged-in user isn't the admin, he can make an order.